zer0Kerbal/KlockheedMartianLtd/docs/ManualInstallation.md

 ### If Downloaded from CurseForge/OverWolf manual download

-To install, place the KlockheedMartian folder inside your Kerbal Space Program's GameData folder:
+To install, place the `KlockheedMartian` folder inside your Kerbal Space Program's GameData folder:

 * **REMOVE ANY OLD VERSIONS OF THE PRODUCT BEFORE INSTALLING**, including any other fork:
   * Delete `<KSP_ROOT>/GameData/KlockheedMartian/KlockheedMartianLtd`
-* Extract the package's `KlockheedMartianLtd` folder into your KSP's GameData folder as follows:
+* Extract the package's `KlockheedMartian` folder into your KSP's GameData folder as follows:
-  * `<PACKAGE>/KlockheedMartianLtd` --> `<KSP_ROOT>/GameData/`
+  * `<PACKAGE>/KlockheedMartian` --> `<KSP_ROOT>/GameData/`
     * Overwrite any preexisting folder/file(s).
   * you should end up with `<KSP_ROOT>/GameData/KlockheedMartian/KlockheedMartianLtd`

 ### If Downloaded from SpaceDock / GitHub / other

-To install, place the GameData folder inside your Kerbal Space Program folder:
+To install, place the `GameData` folder inside your Kerbal Space Program folder:

 * **REMOVE ANY OLD VERSIONS OF THE PRODUCT BEFORE INSTALLING**, including any other fork:
   * Delete `<KSP_ROOT>/GameData/KlockheedMartian/KlockheedMartianLtd`